Help us achieve our goals:

-Pruning is carried out after harvesting in summer or autumn.
+Pruning for blackberries and hybrid berries is usually carried out after harvesting in summer or autumn.
 As the new canes start growing the following spring and summer, they need to be tied into their supports.

 When growing blackberries or hybrid berries you need something to train them on.
 If you don’t have somewhere to train these berries, they will quickly grow out of control and be harder to prune and less productive.A post and wire system is relatively easy to construct and is the best way to train blackberries or hybrid berries.

 Blackberries and hybrid berries can be troubled by aphids and also by various diseases, including grey mould, cane blight, spur blight and virus.

 the RHS today and get 12 months for the price of 9